 Most people understand information faster and better when it’s presented visually.

-It was true when most of us worked in traditional office settings, and it’s true now that so many of us work remotely and may be missing that true connection with coworkers.
+It was true when most of us worked in traditional office settings, and it’s true now that so many of us work on remote or hybrid teams.

 That means it’s even more crucial for companies to embrace images and video.